JetBrains/kotlin/INTEROP.md

 </div>

-Write something to console and watch server echoing it back.
+Write something to the console and watch the server echo it back.

 ## Creating bindings for a new library ##

- To create bindings for a new library, start by creating `.def` file.
+ To create bindings for a new library, start by creating a `.def` file.
-Structurally it's a simple property file, looking like this:
+Structurally it's a simple property file, which looks like this:

 <div class="sample" markdown="1" theme="idea" mode="c">